armikhalev/Aurelia-Mela/README.md

 Outcome:
   - non-frameworky project not minified needed to run the app files are 145.5 kB.
 Time spent about 20 hours.
   - Aurelia project needed to run the app files are 701Kb Minified by the cli in production mode.
 Time spent about 8 hours not including configuration and learning of the basics.
+  Aurelia project uses Bootstrap for styling which is 37kB minified.
   Notice that Aurelia project is reusing some of the styles and approaches from the non-frameworky project.